thepranab/materials-for-max-qe2021-online-school/Day-7/exercise1.ferromagnetic_vs_nonmagnetic/README.md

-* The paramagnetic solution has higher energy with respect to the spin-polarized solution.
+* The non-magnetic solution has higher energy with respect to the spin-polarized solution.
 Furthermore, the equilibrium lattice constant for the ferromagnetic solution is larger than the non-magnetic solution.